 Ruby wears many hats.
-Yes, it’s both high-level and object-oriented language, but it’s also a scripting language and an interpreted language.
+Yes, it's both high-level and object-oriented, but it's also a scripting language and an interpreted language.
 Are we getting too far ahead of ourselves here?
-Let’s run through some quick definitions just to be safe.
+Let's run through some quick definitions to be safe.

 What is a Scripting Language?

 A scripting language executes commands automatically through a specific run-time system.

 Our 'Intro to Python' blog post covered this one for us: An interpreted language "[…]is translated to a format that a computer can understand at run-time.
 Accordingly, no compiling takes place […].
 Rather, the code is executed right away at run-time."

 Presently, Ruby is a very, very popular language that's mainly used to build web applications.
 Let's see how Ruby's journey down the yellow brick road all began.

 Ruby was first introduced to the world in 1995 by Yukihiro Matsumoto.
 Matsumoto, or 'Matz,' released Ruby version 1.0 in 1996.
 As stated above, Ruby is employed a lot for web programming, mainly because it was invented to increase productivity.
 How?
 Its uncomplicated and simplistic style and syntax, of course.